Professional Development Opportunities for Educators.

 Program Fees.

-$2200* program fee includes flights from Calgary to Whitehorse (participants are responsible for transportation to the Calgary Airport), all group meals, accommodation, ground transport, and activities on program.
+Program fee includes flights from Calgary to Whitehorse (participants are responsible for transportation to the Calgary Airport), all group meals, accommodation, ground transport, and activities on program.

-*$1700 for Yukon residents - flights excluded.
+Yukon residents - flights excluded.

-Meet the Program Leaders.
+Meet the Program Lead.

 -